-Vitamin C has the ability to reduce wrinkles and age spots, and that’s exactly why I recently shared an article containing my DIY Vitamin C Serum for the Face.
+Vitamin C has the ability to reduce wrinkles and age spots.
 Vitamin C provides collagen support, can reduce hyperpigmentation and can prevent skin changes caused by photoaging.

 So how does Kakadu plum nutrition stack up vs. regular plum benefits?
 Let’s take a look.

 A 100-gram serving of Kakadu plum contains about: (10)

 - 0.8 gram protein